goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 This chapter looks at the two different mechanizations of the $\lamy$ calculus, introduced in the previous chapter, namely an implementation of the calculus using nominal sets and a locally nameless (LN) mechanization.
 Having presented the two approaches to formalizing binders in \cref{binders}, this chapter explores the consequences of choosing either mechanization, especially in terms of technology transparency and overheads introduced as a result of the chosen mechanization.

-Whilst we found that the nominal version of the definitions and proofs turned out to be more transparent than the locally nameless mechanization, there were some large overheads associated with the implementation of certain features in the $\lamy$ calculus.
+Whilst we found that the nominal version of the definitions and proofs turned out to be more transparent than the locally nameless mechanization, there were some large overheads associated with the implementation of certain features of the $\lamy$ calculus using nominal sets.
 The LN mechanization, on the other hand, carried a small but consistent level of overhead throughout the formalization, proving that it was indeed a good compromise between implementation overheads and transparency.

 ##Overview

 We chose the length of the implemented theory files as a simple measure of implementation overheads.
-As expected, the Locally nameless version of the calculus (1143 lines) was about 50% longer than the Nominal encoding (723 lines).
-However, this measure is not always ideal (due to the reasons outlined in \cref{mechOverheads}), and we therefore also present the comparison between the two versions in terms of the individual definitions and lemmas that correspond to each other in the two mechanizations and the informal definitions/lemmas:
+As expected, the locally nameless version of the calculus (1143 lines) was about 50% longer than the nominal encoding (723 lines).
+However, this measure is not always ideal (due to the reasons outlined in \cref{mechOverheads}), and we therefore also present the comparison between the two versions in terms of the individual definitions and lemmas that correspond to each other in the two mechanizations:

 \newcommand{\lem}[1]{\bf{lemma}\ \it{#1}}
 \newcommand{\fun}[1]{\bf{fun}\ \it{#1}}